ChowdhurySalehaFerdowsy/Implementing-Real-time-Internet-of-Things-IoT-Data-Streaming-with-Azure-Stream-Analytics/Procedures.md

 # Implementing Real-time Internet of Things (IoT) Data Streaming with Azure Stream Analytics

 ## Overview
-In the provided `IOT_DATA_STREAMING` folder, we have four Python scripts, including `sensor.py` and `app.py`.
+In the provided `IOT_DATA_STREAMING` folder, we have several Python scripts, including `sensor.py` and `app.py`.
 In `sensor.py`, a `read` function generates random values for temperature and humidity, simulating IoT device readings.
 In a real-world scenario, these readings would come directly from IoT devices.

 ![Sensor Code](images/sensor-code.png)